Users will love you for itInnerview: Help the world make progress

 Frequently Asked Questions

-• What types of data are included in User Research Baseline Data?
-It includes quantitative metrics like performance data and qualitative insights from user feedback.
+• What types of data are included in baseline data?
+Baseline data can include quantitative metrics like task completion time and qualitative feedback such as user comments.

 • When should baseline data be collected?
-Baseline data should be collected before any changes are made to the product or service.
+It should be collected before any changes or interventions are made to the product.

-• How does baseline data help in user research?
-It provides a benchmark to measure the effectiveness of design changes and improvements.
+• How does baseline data improve user research?
+It provides a benchmark to measure the success of design changes and helps in making data-driven decisions.

 Try Innerview